isc-projects/kea/doc/sphinx/arm/tls.rst

 - OpenSSL 3.x was not yet released and Kea does not build with it.

+- LibreSSL 3.2.4 was tested.
+LibreSSL shares the OpenSSL 1.0.2 API so it should work but is not supported.

 - Botan 1.x versions are obsolete so should not be considered.
   The TLS support was not tested and is not supported on these versions.